superdurszlak/superdurszlak.github.io/about.md

 ## Trivia

 - Many times I had been asked what made me choose this odd `superdurszlak` nickname.
 The story is rather simple - I was looking for a username for my Gmail account and `name.surname@gmail.com` was already taken.
-Not being a fan of email addresses including digits, I typed the first thing that came to my mind and hat similar initials to mine - and it was free!
+Not being a fan of email addresses including digits, I typed the first thing that came to my mind and had similar initials to mine - and it was free!
-- Even though my nickname includes a reference to a sieve - `durszlak` in Polish - I am not affiliated with Flying Spaghetti Monster followers in any way :)
+- Even though my nickname includes a reference to a sieve - `durszlak` in Polish - I am not affiliated with Flying Spaghetti Monster followers in any way :wink:
-- I find it challenging to navigate work environments where direct communication is to be avoided, and a lot of things are to be read between the lines.
+- I find it challenging to navigate work environments where direct communication is to be avoided, and a lot of things should be read between the lines.
 In such circumstances, it is almost guaranteed I would commit one faux pas after another and not even realise it.
 - Yes, I am aware of the [rather embarrassing meaning](https://en.wiktionary.org/wiki/%D0%B4%D1%83%D1%80%D0%B0%D0%BA) of my last name - and haven't changed it regardless.